10 Reasons Why Meditation Reduces Stress and Increases Calmness

 6. Meditation calms the mind

-Stress and strain are like an ocean with high waves tossing a boat from waves to wave.
+Stress and strain are like an ocean with high waves tossing a boat from wave to wave.
 When the ocean becomes calm, the boat can sail in the desired direction with no danger or fear.

 Meditation calms down the stormy ocean of your mind, relaxes your mind, and enables you to think and act calmly and with common sense.